About Us

 t) perform such other functions and duties as are provided for under this Act and any other relevant law.

-A dynamic public procurement and asset disposal system for a prosperous nation.
+A dynamic, effective and efficient public procurement and asset disposal system.

 Mission